rustic-rs/rustic/CONTRIBUTING.md

   ```

 - Use `dprint` to format text in markdown, toml, and json.
 You can install it
-  with `cargo install dprint` and run it with the following command in the
+  with `cargo install dprint`/`scoop install dprint` and run it with the
-  repository root:
+  following command in the repository root:

   ```bash
   dprint fmt